The Debaters

-The Debaters is a Canadian radio comedy show hosted by Steve Patterson.
-It airs on CBC Radio One, Saturdays at 1:30PM and Wednesdays at 11:30AM, Eastern Time.
+The Debaters is a Canadian radio comedy show currently hosted by Steve Patterson.
+It airs on CBC Radio One, Saturdays at 3:00PM (PDT) and Wednesdays at 11:30AM, Eastern Time.

 During each episode, two debates take place between two sets of two contestants.
-The topics are deliberately comedic, including "Apples are better than oranges" and "Darth Vader was a bad father".
+The topics are deliberately comedic, such as "Apples vs. Oranges and "Was Darth Vader a Bad Father?".
 The winner is chosen by audience reaction at the end of the debate.
 Each season has approximately 33 new episodes.
 These are recorded in front of live audiences in studios, theatres and clubs across Canada.

 In 2011, the radio series also taped a number of episodes for broadcast as a television series on CBC Television, but did not get a second season.

 History

 The show was created by Richard Side and was first broadcast in September 2006, replacing the long-running comedy show Madly Off in All Directions.
 It was produced by Side, along with Phillip Ditchburn and Anna Bonokoski.

-Whereas the first season was entirely hosted by Shaun Majumder, the second season featured a succession of guest hosts, including Sean Cullen, Elvira Kurt, Patrick McKenna, and Roman Danylo.
-As of the third season, the regular host of the show is Steve Patterson.
+Whereas the first season was entirely hosted by Shaun Majumder, the second season featured a succession of guest hosts, including Sean Cullen, Patrick McKenna and Roman Danylo.
+Beginning with the third season, the regular host of the show has been Steve Patterson.

-Performers who have appeared on the show include Irwin Barker, Ian Boothby, Sean Cullen, Charles Demers, Gary Jones, Deborah Kimmett, Andy Kindler, Patrick Ledwell, Marc Maron, Patrick McKenna, Mark Meer, Darcy Michael, Greg Proops, Lara Rae, Simon Rakoff, Dan Redican, Derek Seguin, Erica Sigurdson, Ron Sparks, Scott Thompson and Mary Walsh.
+Other comedians who have appeared on the show as debaters include Irwin Barker, Ian Boothby, Charles Demers, Gary Jones, Deborah Kimmett, Andy Kindler, Patrick Ledwell, Marc Maron, Mark Meer, Darcy Michael, Greg Proops, Lara Rae, Simon Rakoff, Dan Redican, Derek Seguin, Erica Sigurdson, Ron Sparks, Scott Thompson and Mary Walsh.

-In 2011, the series also taped a number of episodes for broadcast as a television series on CBC Television, but did not get a second season.
+In 2011, the series also taped 13 episodes for broadcast as a television series on CBC Television, but did not get a second season.

 Format

-Each show is 30 minutes in length, and consists of two 15-minute debates.
-Two stand-up comedians are given a topical and sometimes complex matter to debate.
-One serves as advocate: the other takes the contrary view.
-The live audience ultimately decides who won the debate, based on a mix of "funny and fact", by applauding for the performer they thought did the best job.
-The comedian that gets the loudest round of applause wins.
+Each show is 30 minutes in length, and consists of two debates which are roughly each 15-minutes in length.
+Two guests, usually stand-up comedians, are given a topical and sometimes complex matter to debate, with one serving as an advocate to the resolution while the other takes the contrary side.
+At the end of the debate, the host appeals to the live audience for applause for each debater, based on a mix of "funny and fact", and then declares a winner, almost always the debater who received the most applause.
+In instances where the host believes the audience response indicates that they enjoyed both debaters equally, "ties" have also been declared.

 There are four rounds to each debate: the first allows the comedian to state their position on the issue, which is followed by the "bare-knuckle round" where the two debaters spar with each other directly.
-This is followed by the "firing line" round where the host quizzes the debaters on their knowledge of the subject (where they can either provide the correct or most amusing answer), concluded by a one-minute summation.
+This is followed by the "firing line" round, in which the host quizzes the debaters on their knowledge of the subject, with the debaters trying to provide either the correct or most amusing answer.
+Finally, each debater is given the opportunity to deliver a one-minute summation of their arguments.
 The live audience then votes by applauding for who they thought had the best combination of "laughs and logic".